This post may contain affiliate links. If you purchase an item through one of my links, I will earn a small commission at no extra cost to you.

 Do you worry about how to keep your family healthy when traveling?
 Do you worry about them getting sick before vacation?
-Here are 7 ways to stay healthy when traveling.
+Here are 7 ways to stay healthy while traveling.

-With the amount of traveling we do, that is always at the forefront of my mind.
+With the amount of traveling we do, staying healthy is always at the forefront of my mind.
 However, I have found some tried and true combinations that work for my family.
 Hopefully, some of these will work for your family too.

 I am not a doctor, nor do I pretend to be one!
 Be sure to ask your pediatrician if you have any medical questions regarding if these are right for your family.